 The base tree from Section 1 had a 10-observation minimum, coupled with an imposed 0.9 penalty.
 However, due to the process of data sampling I am about to describe, I reduced that minimum to 5 observations, and allowed the penalty value to self-tune accordingly.

 The “randomness” of the random forest consists in the randomness of the data which is fed to each tree, and the randomness of the variables which are fed to each tree.
-In the case of the base forest, data is sampled with replacement from the full dataset; given that a time series is serially correlated, this method of data sampling seems unlikely to yield the optimal result.
+In the case of the base forest, data is sampled with replacement from the full dataset Given that a time series is serially correlated, this method of data sampling seems unlikely to yield the optimal result.
 Instead, I randomly sample the length of the dataset, choosing a value between 50 and 100 from a uniform distribution.
 Each tree receives a dataset of a randomly selected length, whose last value is fixed at the most recent value in the series.
 For example, if I want to forecast inflation for January 2000, the “complete” dataset that the base forest would consider would contain all observations from January 1959 (the first month of data) to December 1999 (one month prior to the forecast month).
 The random forest I use, however, would take the last x observations from that dataset, where x is a random number from 50 to 100.
 Thus, only the most recent observations are fed to the trees in the forest.
 This maintains the spirit of the base random forest, namely that random sampling benefits the model, while preserving the integrity of the time series.
 The forest samples from the most recent observations because they are more likely to yield a tree that predicts well than observations from the 1950s are.
 Given the smaller sample size that this approach requires, I lowered the minimum node size from 10 in the base forest to 5 in this forest.

 The data which each tree receives is randomly chosen, as I’ve just described, and so too are the variables which each tree considers.
 The variables in the base forest are πt through πt-11, plus a time trend.
 The feature fraction is designed to allow different variables to express their importance independently of each other, to mitigate the impact of variable correlation.
 For example, suppose that πt-2 and πt-3 are highly correlated (indeed, this is expected).
 In a model which always considers πt-3 only when it also considers πt-2, the effect of the πt-3 term is likely to be understated, since much of the impact is likely already accounted for in the πt-2 term.
 Thus, the effect of πt-2 may be overstated, while the effect of πt-3 may be understated.
 The feature fraction mitigates this effect by allowing the model to sometimes consider both πt-2 and πt-3 together, to sometimes consider only πt-2 and sometimes only πt-3, and sometimes to consider neither of them, as it considers other variables instead.